OREGON EVICTION FILINGS

 Spatial patterns

-The graph below shows the number of circuit court filings per county since 2017 (Justice Court filings are unavailable at this time).
+The graph below shows the number of circuit court filings per county since 2019 (Justice Court filings are unavailable at this time).
 Before the pandemic, there were roughly 1,200 filings per month with seasonal spikes in January and July.
 Federal and, more so, state moratoria helped reduce evictions down to 100 filings per month at the beginning of the pandemic in 2020.
 But, by the end of the federal CDC moratorium in July 2021, cases increased to over 700 per month and then sharply rose after February 2022.
 By April 2022, only one of four state Senate Bills (891) intended to curb evictions remained.
 By its end in June 2022, counts rapidly increased.
-By October 2022, Oregon reached its first peak of 1,900 cases in a month.
-In April 2023, HB 2001 was introduced, temporarily stalling counts but eventually increasing monthly county by 81% in August 2023 to almost 1,900 cases.
+By October 2022, Oregon reached its first peak of over 2,000 cases in a single month.
+In April 2023, HB 2001 was introduced, temporarily stalling counts but eventually began increasing again resulting in the number of cases being doubled by the beginning of 2024.
+The state reached the highest ever monthly case count in January 2024 with 2,098 cases.

-Note: these trends are under-counts because Justice Court data in 13 counties are missing.
+Note: these trends are under-counts because data is missing for 13 Justice Court counties.

 Eviction is both an urban and rural problem

-Between September 2022 to August 2023, the 12 month eviction filing rate is at 4% (1 in 25 renter households) as compared to 3% in 2019 (1 in 33 renter households).
-The table below shows the county filing trends where the mostly urban Multnomah County and mostly rural Klamath County have rates at 5.6% and 5%.
+The statewide eviction rate was 4% (1 in 25 renter households) between April 2023 to March 2024 as compared to 3% in 2019 (1 in 33 renter households).
+The table below shows the county filing trends where the mostly urban Multnomah County and mostly rural Klamath County have rates at 6.0% and 4.1%.
 Almost all counties have relatively steady monthly counts, with a few increasing over time.
-In the past seven years, roughly 1 in 5 Multnomah renter households faced eviction while almost 1 in 3 Klamath County renter households faced eviction.
+In the past eight years, roughly 1 in 4 Multnomah renter households faced eviction while over 1 in 3 Klamath County renter households faced eviction.

 Racial Disparities in Eviction